taocpp/PEGTL/doc/Migration-Guide.md

 The old input hierarchy was replaced.
 The most important decision when migrating is whether client code needs line and column numbers in error positions.
 In PEGTL 3.x the common inputs reported a `position` with `source`, `byte`, `line` and `column`.
-In PEGTL 4.x the plain inputs usually report a count-only position, or a pointer-only position for `base_input`; use the `text_` inputs when the old line-and-column behaviour is required.
+In PEGTL 4.x the plain inputs usually report a count-only position, or a pointer-only position for `base_input`; use the `text_` inputs when the old line-and-column behavior is required.

 | PEGTL 3.x | PEGTL 4.x with line/column | PEGTL 4.x count-only |
 | --- | --- | --- |